By Brandon Lovejoy

 I did and still do, even more so as I have gotten older, have some concerns about too much freedom and the harm it can have on a society.
 Almost everything is best in moderation, and too much of a good thing can be bad.
 I think the past decade has shown how even non-financial aspects of life such as free speech, which all things considered I am still a pretty big proponent of, can be weaponized to cause harm at a large scale.
 Finances or money can be thought of as a particular potent variant of speech which is quite effective in altering people’s behavior.
 So, I do not actually want a world of absolute freedom with regards to the flow of money and no restrictions whatsoever on finances since I view that as a net negative for civilization.

 That said, I do often find our society biased more towards the, in my view, overly and unnecessarily restrictive side on matters of speech and finances, and generally other forms of expression, and I think technology that can provide significant competition to shift that balance back a bit is probably doing more net good than harm.
 Again, moderation is key, and I believe there are many in the cryptocurrency space that go too far to the extreme for my liking.
-The natural tension between those in this space that are more extreme on one side and the powerful incumbents in our society on the other side who want too much control over everyone’s lives will hopefully lead to a compromise in the middle that I am much more comfortable with.
+The natural tension between those in this space that are more extreme on one side, and powerful incumbents in our society on the other side who want too much control over everyone’s lives, will hopefully lead to a compromise in the middle that I am much more comfortable with.
 So, I tend to support the overall spirit in the cryptocurrency space, although with some reservations.

 Do you feel like blockchain will make good on the early promise of the internet, and bring about a more decentralized, peer to peer network, like before centralized servers came to be the dominant architecture?